spectare/fakeidp/README.md

-# OIDC Token Mock service for testing
+# OIDC compatible Fake IdP service for testing

 This is a HTTP(S) based service with a valid key and discovery endpoint that allows to generate JWT tokens based on the claims you like to receive.